KayFrimp/alx-higher_level_programming/0x02-python-import_modules/README.md

 3. 3-infinite_add.py - Prints the result of the addition of all arguments.

 4. 4-hidden_discovery.py - Prints all the names defined by the compiled module hidden_4.pyc.

+5. 5-variable_load.py - Imports variable from a file and prints it's value.